ccapdev1920T2/s11g13/README.md

 [Howard Montecillo](https://fb.me/howard.ang.7)

 ## License
-This project is under the ISC Liscence.
+This project is under the MIT License.

 ## Acknowledgments
 - Sir Arren Antioquia, our mentor throughout the duration of CCAPDEV